gsm-arivu/gsm-arivu.github.io/README.md

 ![](media/logo.png)

 **Arivu** is a custom CSS theme for [Marp](https://marp.app/) designed for creating professional and beautiful presentations.
-It builds on the `gaia` theme and incorporates features from the [Awesome Marp](https://github.com/favourhong/Awesome-Marp) theme.
+It builds on the `gaia` theme and imports some clases from the [Awesome Marp](https://github.com/favourhong/Awesome-Marp) theme.

 ## ✨ Features